Review: Promdi Heart

 I didn't bully people just to make them cry though, like what Bridgette did to Miguel.
 I was more of a I'll-get-payback-from-snotty-boys-who-push-girls-around kind of bully.
 Miguel, unlike Bridgette and I, does not have a bully bone in his body though.
 He was such a sweet boy and I honestly don't know why he liked Bridgette when she was just plain cruel and awful to him.
 I can understand though that she's changed and that he was able to forgive her quickly.
 All's well in the end as they were able to bond by going around Vigan and trying out delicious empanadas, bibingka and tinubong (which I haven't tried).
 Goodness, I'm getting hungry again just by thinking of this.

-takes us to Pundaquit, Zambales.
+Back to the Stars By Agay Llanera takes us to Pundaquit, Zambales.
 If you've joined the bandwagon the past couple of years, you would've been to one of the many coves in Zambales.
 Imagine those beaches, complemented by the wide, blue, starry sky as the backdrop for the story of Leah and Wency - two childhood friends who lost touch.
 While Leah and her well-off family moved to Manila, Wency was left behind, living simply and trying to improve his family's quality of life.
 I'm all for strong, ambitious, independent women, but something about Leah threw me off.
 Being in her head with all her messy thoughts was such a treat though.
 I loved how Wency made Leah realize things though and how she was humbled in the end.

 Promdi Heart was such a delightful read!
 It was my first time to read works by Chris Mariano and Georgette Gonzales and I can't wait to check out their other stories.
 This beautifully-written stories also made my travel-deprived self feel like I've visited all the different places featured.
 We were given glimpses of how life is outside Manila and it all touched on how the metro has influenced the characters' lives.
 Each of the six stories has a different feel to it, and this shows not only how talented these authors are, but also how diverse our people is.
 We need more books like these and I hope more authors will be inspired to feature our different towns and provinces, traditions, and food in their works.